-Figure A.32: Chain termination DNA sequencing.
+Figure A.35: Chain termination DNA sequencing.
 Chain termination sequencing involves the synthesis of new strands of DNA complementary to a single-stranded template (step I).
 The template DNA is supplied with a mixture of all four deoxynucleotides, four dideoxynucleotides (each labeled with a different colored fluorescent tag), and DNA polymerase (step II).
 Because all four deoxynucleotides are present, chain elongation proceeds until, by chance, DNA polymerase inserts a dideoxynucleotide.
 The result is a new set of DNA chains, all of different lengths (step III).
 The fragments are then separated by size using gel electrophoresis (step IV).
 As each labeled DNA fragment passes a detector at the bottom of the gel, the color is recorded.
-The DNA sequence is then reconstructed from the pattern of colors representing each nucleotide sequence (step V).
-Methods for Analyzing DNA Once DNA has been isolated and purified, it can be further analyzed in a variety of ways, such as to identify the presence or absence of specific sequences or to locate nucleotide changes, called mutations, within a specific sequence.
-DNA Sequencing.
-The process of determining the order of the nucleotide bases along a DNA strand is called sequencing.
-In 1977, 24 years after the discovery of the structure of DNA, two separate methods for sequencing DNA were developed: the chain termination method and the chemical degradation method.
+The DNA sequence is then reconstructed from the pattern of colors representing each nucleotide sequence (step V). of the structure of DNA, two separate methods for sequencing DNA were developed: the chain termination method and the chemical degradation method.
 Both methods were equally popular to begin with, but, for many reasons, the chain termination method is the method more commonly used today.
 This method is based on the principle that single-stranded DNA molecules that differ in length by just a single nucleotide can be separated from one another using polyacrylamide gel electrophoresis, described earlier.
 The DNA to be sequenced, called the template DNA, is first prepared as a single-stranded DNA.
 Next, a short oligonucleotide is annealed, or joined, to the same position on each template strand.
 The oligonucleotide acts as a primer for the synthesis of a new DNA strand that will be complementary to the template DNA.
 This technique requires that four nucleotide-specific reactions-one each for G, A, C, and T-be performed on four identical samples of DNA.
-The four sequencing reactions require the addition of all the components necessary to synthesize and label new DNA, including:
+The four sequencing reactions require the addition of all the components necessary to synthesize and label new DNA, including: - A DNA template - A primer tagged with a mildly radioactive molecule or a light-emitting chemical - DNA polymerase, an enzyme that drives the synthesis of DNA